 READ MORE ABOUT FIRE PROTECTION AND CONSTRUCTION →

-Fire retardants, known also as flame retardants, are substances that are used for slowing or stopping the spread of fire or reducing its intensity.
-Fire retardants also prevent the formation of smoke during a fire.
+Flame retardants are substances that are used for slowing or stopping the spread of fire or reducing its intensity.
+Flame retardants also prevent the formation of smoke during a fire.
 Their operation is commonly accomplished by chemical reactions that reduce the flammability or delay the combustion of the protected material.
-Fire retardants may also cool material through physical action or endothermic chemical reactions.
+Flame retardants may also cool material through physical action or endothermic chemical reactions.

 Traditionally, many industrial treatment methods have contained substances that are harmful to humans, animals and/or the environment, such as boric acid, boron, bromides, formaldehyde and ammonia.
 Not only is wood treated with such substances prone to emissions throughout its lifecycle, it also slows down construction, as the products require specific coatings, which delays the overall process and leads to higher costs.

-Ideally, fire retardants can improve the characteristics of wood, for example by protecting it from the effects of sunlight and weathering as Nordtreat products do.
+Ideally, flame retardants can improve the characteristics of wood, for example by protecting it from the effects of sunlight and weathering as Nordtreat products do.

 For indoor surfaces or other visible wooden interior surfaces that require fire protection, the safest solution in terms of indoor air quality is to go for a non-toxic retardant with the least amount of emissions.
 Low emissions are verified by testing the VOC (Volatile Organic Compounds) emissions of the product.

 The best emission class in Finland is M1, which Nordtreat’s products are compliant with, including the low emission NT DECO.
 As the retardant is absorbed into the wood, it forms a breathable membrane, which makes it easier to clean the surface, if necessary.